sento documentation

 Adjust the

-specifies a duration within which tagged events should occur, integrating with theon-event
+:testpredicate to suit the structure and type of yourstateinput as needed.:timeout-sspecifies a duration within which tagged events should occur, integrating with theon-eventmacro.Ensure that each

 Use the appropriate predicate function to match the